Javac-g/Java_Collection_Framework_Memory_Testing/readme.md

 - Memory usage can also differ depending on JVM-specific implementation details and whether the object is cached (as in the case of small integers and booleans).
 - The size of the object may also depend on internal padding and alignment to satisfy JVM requirements for optimal memory access.

-This table should give you a good estimate of memory usage for various data types and collections in Java.